Counting the Cost of Sexual Immorality

 - Loss of self-respect, discrediting my own name, and invoking shame and lifelong embarrassment upon myself.

 I’m older now, turned 55 a few days ago.
 My daughters are grown, with children of their own.
 But the list of consequences of immorality is larger than ever.
 I have two sons-in-law and four grandsons.
 Many people have read my books, so the circle of people I would be letting down has grown.
-(For resources on this subject, see my book The Purity Principle, and my booklet Sexual Temptation: How Christian Workers Can Win the Battle.)
+(For resources on this subject, see my book The Purity Principle, and my booklet Sexual Temptation: Establishing Guardrails and Winning the Battle.)

 It would still break my heart to let down my Lord Jesus and my wonderful wife.
 That’s why I'm more careful than ever to avoid the little compromises and indulgences that could lead to moral disaster.